Always-convex harmonic shears: Main result

-Before continuying, it is convenient to notice that the choice of $\omega(z)=z$ in Case 3 could have been changed by any other dilatation of the form $\omega(z)=\lambda z^N$, where $|\lambda|=1$ and $N$ is a positive integer.
+Before continuing, it is convenient to notice that the choice of $\omega(z)=z$ in Case 3 could have been changed by any other dilatation of the form $\omega(z)=\lambda z^N$, where $|\lambda|=1$ and $N$ is a positive integer.

 \textbf{Case 4.} The cases that remain to be analyzed are precisely those when all the vertical shears of $\varphi$ with dilatation $\omega(z)=\lambda z,$ where $|\lambda|=1,$ are unbounded and none of them map the unit disk onto a half-plane or a strip.